 Some smoke alarms are fitted with a 10-year battery.
 When these batteries become dead, it is necessary to replace the device.
 Other smoke alarms come with regular batteries.
 The device will begin beeping when a battery change is necessary.
 For this type of smoke alarm, simply change the battery when it beeps and continue using the device until it is 10 years old.
 Be sure to always use the kind of battery recommended by the manufacturer to ensure functionality.

 Finally, an important part of smoke detector maintenance is to discuss an emergency plan with your family.
 As part of your plan, set a prearranged location where all of the family can meet.
-This location should be far enough from the home to ensure safety and easy to get to.
+This location should be far enough from the home to ensure safety and ease to get to.
 Have each family member memorize or carry with them emergency numbers, and have a plan for who will get babies or pets out in case of an emergency.

 Do I Need to Hire an Electrician?

 Now that you have some basic information about smoke detectors, it is important to discuss whether or not it is necessary to hire an electrician for what may seem like a basic task.
-While some tasks, such as monthly testing and changing the battery, can easily be completed by yourself, we believe that installation should always be completed by a professional.
+While some tasks, such as monthly testing and changing the battery, can easily be completed by yourself, we believe that smoke detector installation should always be completed by a professional.
 There are many reasons to invest in this service.

 Electricians Can Recommend the Best Devices

 Not every smoke detector is equal in quality and effectiveness.
-While it may not matter if you buy store brand bread instead of an expensive loaf, it matters greatly which smoke detector you choose.
+While it may not matter if you buy store-brand bread instead of an expensive loaf, it matters greatly which smoke detector you choose.
 Electricians know which models are reliable, safe, and up to code.
 They will likely only install devices that are made well, are of a professional quality, and have good ratings of safety and reliability.
 Instead of purchasing a cheap model from your drug store, trust your electrician to choose and install one that is trustworthy and long-lasting.

 Electricians Know Where to Install the Devices